-Using Dreams in Private Practice and for Personal Development
+Using Dreams in Therapy: Tools for Private Practice, Personal Development and Client Liberation

 Studies indicate that human beings spend one third of our lives asleep, and roughly one quarter of them within dreams.
 All humans dream each night, and many of us dream lucidly through the day.
-Yet we pay little to no attention to dreams as a source of guidance, liberation and connection to life.
+Although a potentially helpful therapeutic tool, dream work remains a rarely used form of psychotherapy.

-Ongoing colonization has the ability to stifle one’s ability to dream, hope, and connect with ancestral traditions.
-Western Eurocentric discourses aligned with neopositivism and logic have tried to obliterate ways of knowledge that are not aligned with agnostic, non-spiritual or atheistic points of view.
+Ongoing colonization has the potential to stifle one’s ability to dream, hope, and connect with ancestral traditions.
+Western Eurocentric discourses aligned with neopositivism and logic continue to threaten ways of knowledge that are not aligned with agnostic, non-spiritual or atheistic points of view.

-- The history of dream work in ancient and contemporary times
+- A brief history of dream work in ancient and contemporary times

-- Contributions from psychology and counseling to understanding dreams
+- Various contributions from psychology and counseling to understanding dreams

-- How to introduce dream work to clients
+- Ways of introducing dream work to clients

-- Ways to use specific dream work techniques in clinical practice
+- How to use specific dream work techniques in clinical practice

 Workshop Details & Registration